RahmanTeamDevelopment/Platypus/docs/sphinx/documentation.rst

 Introduction
 ************

 Platypus is a tool for identifying small variants (SNPs and indels) in BAM files.
+This code is a fork of Platypus version 0.1.5, which is used in OpEx.
+The latest Platypus code is available on `Github <https://github.com/andyrimmer/Platypus>`_.

 ************